danieldeutsch/sacrerouge/doc/metrics/pyreval.md

 To mitigate this, we sort all of the reference summaries alphabetically before passing them to PyrEval, so the results should be deterministic.
 However, because the PyrEval uses `glob` to load files and whether or not they are sorted by default is system-specific, we have seen differences in scores across platforms.

+PyrEval cannot be run if you only have a single reference summary.
+See [here](https://github.com/serenayj/PyrEval/issues/11) for more details.

 Since the intermediate processing files in PyrEval are saved in the original code directory, only one PyrEval process can be running on a machine at a time.

 The name for this metric is `PyrEval`.